raynear/raynearSoftGarden/src/site/notes/DailyVoyage/Privacy Policy.md

 # **Privacy Policy**

-This privacy policy applies to the SphereScribe app (hereby referred to as "Application") for mobile devices that was created by Noh Byungkuk (hereby referred to as "Service Provider") as a Commercial service.
+This privacy policy applies to the DailyVoyage app (hereby referred to as "Application") for mobile devices that was created by Noh Byungkuk (hereby referred to as "Service Provider") as a Commercial service.
 This service is intended for use "AS IS".

 **Information Collection and Use**